ietf-tools/rfced-www/client/content/authors/rfc-independent-submissions.md

+---
+description: Other issues relevant to the Internet community
+---

 # Independent Submissions

 The Independent Submission Stream allows RFC publication for some documents that are outside the official processes of the [IETF](https://www.ietf.org/), [IAB](https://www.iab.com/), and [IRTF](https://www.irtf.org/) but are relevant to the Internet community and achieve reasonable levels of technical and editorial quality.
 [RFC 8730, "Independent Submission Editor Model"](/info/rfc8730/), as updated by [RFC 9280](/info/rfc9280/), describes the roles of